 Our Analysis and Test Results

-The Coleman 16-Can is one of the smallest coolers we reviewed in this category.
-You can fit 16 cans in there if you don't want any ice, but it also barely holds the standard seven-pound bag of ice.
+The Coleman 16-Can is one of the smallest coolers we tested in this category.
+You can fit 16 cans in there if you don't want any ice, but it also barely holds a standard seven-pound bag of ice.
 It also has just a regular old zipper on top - not a leakproof zipper by any stretch of the imagination.
 Not surprisingly, we found that this cooler performed the worst out of those tested in our insulation testing.
 Lasting just 23 hours at the USDA food-safe temperatures of 40°F or below, the Coleman isn't the best choice for your raw food storage.
 It also only maintained optimal beer temperatures of 50°F or less for barely longer than a day - 25 hours.
-However, we should note that this is also the least expensive option, and it doesn't boast any lofty claims.
+However, we should note that this is also by far the least expensive model we tested, and it doesn't boast any lofty claims.

 Ease of Use